ProNeverFake/SA_ROS_PKG/README.md

 $ cd ~/sa_ws
 $ catkin_make
 ```
-Here the build tool catkin is used, which should be installed within ROS-Noetic.
-Install it manually if not so.
+Here the build tool **catkin** is used, which should be installed within ROS Noetic.
+Install it manually if it's not so.

 If no error message appear, the installation is then successful.
 You should also run some test command in terminal to validate the installation.